 You want to change your style

 There is a lot that can happen in the years that follow your procedure.
 The once aggressive hairline that you chose before might not suit your lifestyle as it is now.
 Maybe the style you wanted wasn’t such a smart idea, or perhaps you’re just a little older now and want a more natural, receded look.
 Or like many clients, you want to break up your hairline a little more, and perhaps add some 3D magic at the same time.

 Are there alternatives?

-It is important to note that not all modifications to a treatment require laser removal, far from it in fact.
-Most hairline and side profile adjustments, density increases, darkening and fading correction is achieved without laser removal being necessary.
+It is important to note that not all modifications to a treatment require removal, far from it in fact.
+Most hairline and side profile adjustments, density increases, darkening and fading correction is achieved without removal being necessary.